Training

 — (Brown, 2009, p253)

-Resulting from years of continued research, I offer scientifically evidenced, cogently researched training to professions, after which you will be invited to join a newly forming network of UK based practitioners and organisations who can understand and professionally support victims of abuse from partners/persons displaying psychopathic traits (PDPT’s).
+Resulting from years of continued research, I offer scientifically evidenced, cogently researched training to professionals, after which you will be invited to join a newly forming network of UK based practitioners and organisations who can recognise, understand and professionally support victims of abuse from partners/persons displaying psychopathic traits (PDPT).

 I offer half-day, one day and two-day training to individuals, groups and organisations.